 TriMet’s Labor Contract

 The current contract with Amalgamated Transit Union Local 757 ended on November 30, 2016.
 Negotiations for our next contract have begun.
 Details about the contract negotiations will be published here so the public can track our progress and stay up-to-date with the issues involved.

 In May, TriMet offered to extend the current ATU contract for two years, including the same three percent wage increase as in the current contract.
 Unfortunately, the ATU rejected this offer.
-As a result, TriMet provided a notice of contract opening to the ATU on September 27, 2016.
+TriMet then provided a notice of contract opening to the ATU on September 27, 2016.
 The ATU responded with a similar notice.
 Both parties agreed on a Nov.
 10 bargaining session.
 However, the ATU canceled the session the day before, noting that it’s contrary to good faith bargaining to exchange proposals and commence bargaining in November, insisting instead that we wait until after the holiday season.
 In December 2016, before commencing negotiations, TriMet proposed that all bargaining sessions between the parties be mediated.
 ATU declined the proposal.
 Negotiations began and parties exchanged proposals on January 9, 2017; the 150-day bargaining period ended on June 8, 2017.
 As of June 15, the parties had completed eight days of bargaining without any substantive agreements.
 They agreed to a package of housekeeping items on June 14, 2017.